 Once the prerequisites are installed, we need to install all of the pieces Graphite needs in order to function.
 These modules include Graphite-web for web-based graph construction, carbon for aggregating inputs, and whisper to store raw graph data.
+In the case of carbon, we must also specify which version of the twisted module to use, as carbon is currently incompatible with newer versions.

 The next step isn't strictly necessary, but each Graphite installation maintains a unique secret series of characters.
-We recommend that you generate one and save it in the SECRET_KEY variable of the local_settings.py file.
+We recommend that you generate one and save it in the SECRET\KEY variable of the local\settings.py file.
 When it is time to secure the Graphite installation, having a secret key will make it easier.
-We also set DEBUG to True here because current versions of Django will not serve static files (JavaScript, images, and so on.) from the development server we're using in our demonstration.
-A more formal installation would leave the DEBUG setting disabled.

-As we have changed no other configuration settings, initializing the Graphite management database will create a SQLite database file in the /opt/graphite/storage directory.
+As we have changed no other configuration settings, initializing the Graphite management database will create a sqlite database file in the /opt/graphite/storage directory.
 This file will store Graphite users, saved graphs and dashboards, and other elements specific to Graphite.
 We could have installed this in a PostgreSQL database as well.
 If the amount of Graphite users increases significantly, we recommend that you reinstall the management database into a PostgreSQL database to avoid usage contention.
 Until then, SQLite should suffice.